SelfHealingMapsProject/Extended-topological-relations-for-line-objects/readme.md

 ### Function [`relate_line`][relate_line_link]

-Function ['relate_line'][relate_line_link] looks at the topological relations that a given line object has with other objects, and determines if they are related to its start point, to its end point, or both.
+Function [`relate_line`][relate_line_link] looks at the topological relations that a given line object has with other objects, and determines if they are related to its start point, to its end point, or both.

 ```sql
 SELECT relate_line(st_geomfromtext('LINESTRING(3 2, 5 2)'), geom), object_class